af-ayala/rocm-libraries/projects/rocfft/docs/how-to/load-store-callbacks.rst

 :cpp:func:`rocfft_plan_description_set_store_callback` accept
 callback functions as a named symbol in compiled SPIR-V code.

+Symbol names can only contain digits (0-9), letters (a-z, A-Z), and underscores, and cannot begin with a digit.

 A callback function written as HIP code must first be compiled to SPIR-V before it can be added to a plan description.
 The following example demonstrates how to compile such code using the ``clang++``